Lake Ridge Academy

 Lake Ridge Academy (LRA) is an independent, nonsectarian day school in North Ridgeville, Ohio, United States.

-The school was founded in 1963 and offers co-educational classes from kindergarten through grade 12.
+The school was founded in 1963 and offers co-educational classes from junior kindergarten through grade 12.
 Lake Ridge Academy is the only independent college preparatory academy on the West Side of Cleveland.
 The school facilities include 93 acres of open fields, wooded areas, a pond, a creek, tennis courts, track and field track, playing fields.

-Lake Ridge Academy is portioned into three divisions: Lower School (K–5), Middle School (6–8), and Upper School (9–12).
+Lake Ridge Academy is portioned into three divisions: Lower School (JK–5), Middle School (6–8), and Upper School (9–12).

-School Leadership

-Head of School Mitch White joined Lake Ridge Academy in 2018 after previously serving as the Dean of Academic Planning for the Weber School in Atlanta, Georgia.

 Campus Facilities

 The buildings on the Lake Ridge campus include Lower, Middle, and Upper School buildings, the Bettcher Convocation Center, which houses classrooms, a stage, and an auditorium, the Community Resource Center, a building holding four foreign language classrooms, three computer labs, a video lab, a Kiva gathering place, and a K–12 library.
 The campus also includes Rob Hall, a hardwood floor gymnasium, a Fine Arts Center with Lower, Middle and Upper School art studios, four acoustical vocal and instrumental music rooms, and a Black Box theater.